XanaduAI/quantum-transfer-learning/quantum_processors/README.md

 ## Usage and examples

-To test the model with the Rigetti backend:

-1. Make sure to satisfy all requirements (see next section).
-2. Login to the a QVM provided by Rigetti.
-3. Download or clone the repository in the QVM.
-4. Download the _Hymenoptera_ dataset as described in the main README file of the repo.
-5. Edit the file `test_on_QPU.py` and set `backend = 'rigetti'`.
-6. Run the command `python3 test_on_QPU.py`.

 To test the model with the IBM backend:
 1. Make sure to satisfy all requirements (see next section).
 2. Download or clone the repository.
 3. Download the _Hymenoptera_ dataset as described in the main README file the repo.